2024 Solar Incentives Guide for Port Hueneme, CA - Tax Credits & Rebates

 Federal Solar Incentives

-When you hear the term "solar incentives," federal incentives are likely the first thing that comes to mind.
+When thinking about solar incentives, federal incentives may be the first thing that comes to mind.
 The Federal Solar Investment Tax Credit, or ITC, is likely the best-known federal solar incentive.
 The ITC offers a tax credit for a specific percentage of your solar system's cost.

 The ITC can be applied to the total cost of installing a solar system, including the panels themselves as well as accessories, labor and equipment.
-This credit can be claimed for panels installed after January 1, 2006, on a primary or secondary residence located in the United States that you own.
-Originally set at 30% of total costs, the credit has fluctuated over time, and you may qualify for different amounts depending on when your project was completed.
-There is no maximum amount you can claim.
+This credit can be claimed for panels installed after January 1, 2006, on a primary or secondary residence that you own, as long as it is located in the United States.
+The tax credit ranges from 26-30% of total costs depending on when your project was completed.
+There is no maximum claim amount.

-Talking to your local Port Hueneme solar panel installation expert is the best way to learn more about how the ITC could apply to your situation.
+Your local Port Hueneme solar panel installer can provide you with more information about the ITC and how it may apply to your situation.

 The ITC was renewed and increased in scope after the passage of the Inflation Reduction Act in August 2022.
 It's also now called the Clean Energy Credit.
-For solar system installations that begin after January 1, 2022, and are completed by the end of 2032, homeowners can apply for a credit for 30% of the total cost.
-The percentage will then decrease annually until the Clean Energy Credit ends in 2035.
-The program expansion also makes credits for energy storage systems even easier to claim, beginning in 2023.
+The Clean Energy Credit bolsters the current credit, increasing it up to 30% for solar installations undertaken between January 1, 2022, and December 31, 2032.
+At this point, the credit percentage will be reduced slightly each year until the end of the program in 2035.
+The expansion also makes credits for energy storage systems even easier to claim, beginning in 2023.

 State & Local Solar Incentives